 - It also provided the facility for managing the transaction quantity.

-- Under both unexpected and expected load of the user, application stability is provided.
+- Under both the unexpected and expected load of the user, application stability is provided.

 - It also makes sure that response time is provided to the users properly during production.